-For this analysis, we limited ourselves to the 800 verbs that had a frequency greater than or equal to ten.
-We analyzed these verbs based on their usage in the textbook, starting with the most frequent ones.
+For this analysis, we limited ourselves to the 800 verbs that had a frequency greater than or equal to 10.
+We analyzed those verbs based on their usage in the textbook, starting with the most frequent ones.
 For each verb, we selected a maximum of 30 sentences drawn from different parts of the textbook to ensure that we were considering representative usage.
-We faced two challenges in this exercise.
-First, because a large number of verbs have multiple meanings depending on the context in which they were used, obviously, we had to take those different meanings into consideration when choosing an appropriate CLIB action.
-Second, the specification of the CLIB actions contains definitions and examples related to common sense domains, which are not always helpful when dealing with specialized knowledge from the domain of biology.
-For example, the CLIB action Support is defined as "to prevents from falling" as illustrated by the sentence: "Tom supported the roof with a heavy beam."
+We faced two challenges in this exercise: (1) Becase large number of verbs have (obviously) multiple meanings, depending on the context in which they were used.
+We had to take those different meanings into consideration when choosing an appropriate CLIB action.
+(2) The specification of the CLIB actions contains definitions and examples related to common sense domains, which are not always helpful when dealing with specialized knowledge from the domain of biology.
+For example, the CLIB action Support is defined as "to put an object in a state that prevents it from falling" as illustrated by the sentence: "Tom supported the roof with a heavy beam."
 However, using the verb support in biological descriptions can also refer to a state that prevents something from changing its shape (e.g., "Intermediate filaments support cell shape").

-To address these challenges, we first developed a procedure for identifying an action class by considering one fourth of the selected verbs, and then tested the procedure on the remaining verbs.
+To address those challenges we first developed a procedure for identifying an action class by considering one fourth of the selected verbs, and then tested the procedure on the remaining verbs.
 We expressed this procedure as a set of guidelines for encoding verbs using CLIB actions.
 In this process, we realized that frequently occurring verbs, especially those with a frequency greater than 400, tended not to describe actually occurring action, and therefore, did not require an event to capture their meaning.
 This was generally not the case with lower frequency verbs.
-We have generated an extensive set of guidelines to handle verbs with frequency greater than ten.
-We illustrate the procedure with examples.
+We have generated an extensive set of guidelines to handle verbs with frequency greater than 10.
+For the present discussion, we illustrate the procedure by considering some examples.

-Example 1 (Choosing the Appropriate Action Class).
-Textbook Sentence: The groove is the part of the protein that recognizes and binds to the target molecules on bacterial walls.
+Example 1 Textbook Sentence: The groove is the part of the protein that recognizes and binds to the target molecules on bacterial walls.